ruveeha33/NuclearShield/README.md

 ## Ingestion

-The entry point for evidence analysis.
+The primary entry point for evidence analysis.

 Users can:

 - upload supported evidence;
 - inspect ingestion results;
-- use the built-in synthetic demonstration; and
+- use the built-in synthetic demonstration;
+- review evidence provenance; and
 - create a persistent analysis record.

 ---